See below for information about our programs. Information regarding Weekend Detention is displayed first, followed by details for all other programs.

 Upon arrival, be prepared to produce a government issued identification verifying your identity.
 At admission, you will receive orientation.
 After orientation and initial processing, you will be thoroughly searched.
 All applicable fees will be collected.
 The Detention Center Weekender Fee is $25.00 per day.
 The fees may be paid by cash, certified check or money order, made payable to: Director of Finance for Howard County.
 No personal checks will be accepted.

 You may be required to work on an outside labor detail, you are to bring shoes appropriate for such labor.
 Failure to be ready or to agree to participate may be grounds for disciplinary action.

-Random alcohol and drug screening tools are utilized, as needed.
+Random alcohol and drug screening tests are administered, as needed.
 You will be housed within the facility and subject to the same inmate rules and regulations as other inmates detained at the facility.
-You are not to bring in anything other than the clothes you are wearing, and allowable funds and items listed below.
+You are not to bring in anything other than the clothes you are wearing and the allowable funds and items listed below.

 - (1) Ring and (1) watch (maximum value-$50.00)